Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

 Given the interest on these notions in the literature, and the unsatisfactory character of the existing ones, in this section we propose new criteria for extrinsic/intrinsic gravitomagnetism.
 Similarly to previous approaches in the literature \cite{Gravitation and Inertia,Ciufolini LLR}, we start from the observation of the situation for electromagnetic fields in flat spacetime to get insight, but devise criteria that are more \emph{physically} motivated and that make sense in view of knowledge gathered in the previous sections.

 For electromagnetism in \emph{flat} spacetime, the following classification seems reasonable: \begin{enumerate} \item[{\bf a)}] globally extrinsic (intrinsic) magnetic field: there is (there is not) a globally inertial frame where $\vec{B}=0$ everywhere in the region of interest.
 Example of globally extrinsic $\vec{B}$: Coulomb field of a point charge. \item[{\bf b)}] Locally extrinsic (intrinsic) magnetic field: there are (there are not), at the given point, observers measuring $\vec{B}=0$.
 Amounts to the notion of ``purely electric'' field, given by the invariant conditions ii) of Sec. \ref{sec:Electromagnetic-Scalar-Invariant}.
 Examples of globally intrinsic but locally extrinsic magnetic field: equatorial plane of a spinning charge; motion plane of two charged bodies in co-planar motion.
 Example of (globally, and at every point locally) intrinsic magnetic field: field of spinning charge outside the equatorial plane. \end{enumerate} Note that a) implies b), but not the other way around.
 The distinction between globally/locally extrinsic, and casting globally inertial frames as preferred in this context, seems to make sense from the analysis in Sec. \ref{sec:Interpretation_Invariants_EM}, as indeed there is a substantial difference between e.g. the Coulomb field of a point charge and the field in the equatorial plane of a spinning charge.
-In the former, $\vec{B}=0$ everywhere in the inertial rest frame of the charge; this may be cast as the vanishing of $\vec{B}$ everywhere for a family of observers all with the ``same'' 4-velocity (the observers ``at rest with respect to the charge''), since in flat spacetime we have a well defined notion of parallelism,\footnote{Namely parallelism with respect to the Levi-Civita connection.
+In the former, $\vec{B}=0$ everywhere in the inertial rest frame of the charge; this may be cast as the vanishing of $\vec{B}$ everywhere for a family of observers all with the ``same'' 4-velocity (the observers ``at rest with respect to the charge''), since in flat spacetime we have a well-defined notion of parallelism,\footnote{Namely parallelism with respect to the Levi-Civita connection.
 It amounts to saying that two observers have the same 4-velocity if $u^{\alpha}=u'^{\alpha}$ in a rectangular coordinate system.} and can thus talk about the relative velocity of distant observers.
 In the case of a spinning charge, as we have seen in Sec. \ref{sub:A-spinning-spherical}, $\vec{B}$ can be made to vanish everywhere in the equatorial plane, but \emph{not in an inertial frame}; only with respect to shearing observer congruences (of angular velocity~\eqref{eq:EMvplot}).
 With respect to an inertial frame, $\vec{B}$ vanishes only at a point (different in general for different inertial frames).
 That is, observers exist for which $\vec{B}=0$, but their 4-velocity differs from point to point.
-To generalize this to curved spacetime, the obvious difficulty is that there are no globally inertial frames, and the parallelism of vectors (thus the relative velocity of observers) at different points is not a well defined notion.
-There is a \emph{local} notion of difference (with respect to the Levi-Civita connection) between the 4-velocities of (infinitesimally close) neighboring observers in a congruence, which is given by, cf. Eqs. (\ref{eq:Kinematics}),\,(\ref{eq:Kinematics-Decomp}),